scarlettbell423/web_test/README.md

-# web_test
+# 1. web_test Intro.
-This will be a demo to create your own website using git, VS code, and github.
-You could skip the git and VS code and use the github web version directly for the edit.
+ - This is a demo and template to create your own website using git, VS code, and github.
+ - You could skip the git and VS code and use the github web version directly to create your own website.

+ - To use local dev., follow instructions 2 , 4, 5
+ - To use web. dev., follow instructions 3 , 4, 5

-# Local dev.
-Instructions uinsg git and VS code:
+# 2. Local dev.
+Instructions using git and VS code:
 1. Download and install VS code studio
 2. Open terminal: MAC - command + space, type in terminal.
 Windows - search terminal
 3. Install Git:  sudo dnf install git-all